iltommi/qdb-documentation/source/faq.rst

 How long are versions compatible?
 =================================

-Quasardb is versioned using a MAJOR.MINOR.PATCH system.
+quasardb is versioned using a MAJOR.MINOR.PATCH system.
 All patch notes can be found at :doc:`changes`.

 Changes in patch level, such as 1.1.0 to 1.1.1, are maintenance releases.
 The database and client API are 100% backwards compatible with previous versions.